3 Mistakes Creative Agencies Make When Managing Retainers

 That’s Not All You’re Doing For Them, Is It?

 Retainers have pros and cons.
 The consistency is great but the potential for mistreatment is high.
-Furthermore, as many agencies discovered between 2008-2010, retainers are often the first thing that is cut in a downturn.
+Furthermore, as many creative and marketing agencies discovered, retainers are often the first thing that is cut in a downturn.